Frequently Asked (and not asked but you really want to know) Questions

 What type of photographic equipment do you use?

-We have been using Nikon cameras and lenses for many years, and, partly because we teach several photography classes, Nikon is very good to us, so is Samy's Camera, the store where we get all our gear and where we teach classes on studio lighting, off camera flash and wedding photography.
+We have been using Nikon cameras and lenses for many years, and, partly because we teach several photography classes, Nikon is very good to us, so is Samy's Camera, the store where we purchase most of our gear and where we teach classes on studio lighting, off camera flash and wedding photography.
 We teach at Samy's Camera stores in Los Angeles, Pasadena and Santa Ana, mainly to serious enthusiasts and starting professionals.

-We also use Nikon and Godox speedlights (flashes attached to the cameras) and much more powerful, AC or battery operated Godox and Profoto flash units, used off camera on location or in studio, these are usually used with umbrellas, for softer light and other modifiers.
+We also use Nikon and Godox speedlights (flashes attached to the cameras) and much more powerful, AC or battery operated Godox flash units, used off camera on location or in studio, these are usually used with umbrellas, soft boxes, for softer light and other modifiers.

 We love natural light!
 But, when the natural light is not there, is not enough, or is coming from the wrong place, we make our own light with flash or reflectors.
 The artistry comes when the viewer can't "see" artificial light in the final image.
-A good natural light image sometimes can be made much better, and more dramatic with a little extra light.
+A good natural light image sometimes can be made much better, and more dramatic with the use of a little extra light or reflectors.

 Since we're talking about cameras...
 Our cameras accept 2 memory cards, XQD's, SD's and CF cards.
 We use large ones, always have lots of cards on hand, and record RAW images to both cards so we can have in-camera back up images from the instant we take a photo.
 Shooting RAW images takes more room in our cards, and takes more post production time, but gives us the best digital file with the widest latitude to work with.